Skip to main content

 Anglicare Southern Queensland is undertaking a social impact evaluation of our Thread Together clothing hub and mobile wardrobe services in the Greater Brisbane area.

-Thread Together is an Australian-based charity that was established around the idea that unsold clothing should be made available to people in need rather than ending up in landfill, bringing fashion brands together with volunteers and charities to keep new clothing in circulation.
+Thread Together is an Australian-based charity that was established to make brand new unsold clothing available to people in need rather than ending up in landfill, bringing fashion brands together with volunteers and charities to keep new clothing in circulation.

 The project